Backthynk/Backthynk/README.md

 1. **Blogs are too heavy** - I don't want to write an introduction, body, and conclusion for a Docker command I'll forget
 2. **Wikis are too structured** - Not everything fits in a knowledge graph
-3. **Social media is too public** - These are my thoughts and I dont want to give them away to feed some ML model.
+3. **Social media is too public** - These are my thoughts and I dont want models to be built with them.
 4. **Most note apps are too complex** - I don't need databases, tags, backlinks, and 47 different views

 ### Design Principles

 - **Start minimal**, add as needed - Features are opt-in, not opt-out
 - **No feature coupling** - Enable file uploads without enabling markdown.
 Each feature stands alone.
-- **Respect the user's machine** - 38KB for a full app in 2024 is a statement
+- **Respect the user's machine** - 38KB for a full app.
 - **No surprises** - Vanilla JS might be "harder" but it's predictable
 - **Own your data** - SQLite database you can read with any tool